 You can read an introduction to the light & shadow series and find links to its other installments >> here!
 If you aren’t yet familiar with my interpretation of the card you might want to read up on its meanings before you continue with this article.

-The Clover suggests productive, positive, issues and goings-on if we interpret the card on the assumption that the querent is generally a responsible, conscientious person.
+The Clover to me suggests productive, positive, issues and goings-on if we interpret the card on the assumption that the querent is generally a responsible, conscientious person.
 Then, the Clover stands for times of well-deserved ease and lightness.
 Someone who always takes everything seriously the Clover advises to stop worrying for once, to not take something so seriously.